kairemUH/kaimatsusaka.github.io/essays/smart-questions.md

 The first thought one might have is, well, you use the + symbol?
 This is extremely rudimentary information about coding in general and could be learned in 5 seconds by a simple google search.

-But then he gives this code
+But then he gives this code.

 ```
 import java.util.*;